dungba88/promise4j/README.md

 ## limitations

 Currently `promise4j` only supports 1 done callback and 1 fail callback per `Promise`.
 Adding more callbacks by calling multiple `done()` or `fail()` will lead to unexpected results.

+## deadlocks with SyncDeferredObject

+There are cases where `SyncDeferredObject` can cause deadlock.
+Because it uses `synchronized` so the thread registering the callback (calls `promise.done(...)`) and the thread resolving the deferred (calls `deferred.resolved(...)`) will have to wait on the same lock.
+If they again both wait for another lock, then deadlock might happen.
+So you should use it with cautions and make sure they don't wait on any other lock.
+This might not be obvious since it depends on the framework/platform you use.